http://www.mingw.org/wiki/sampleDLL

 dlltool --dllname bar.dll --def bar.def --output-lib libbar.a -k

-Unfortunately, when building a DLL the -k option doesn't work!
-This line (see the section on linking a DLL above)
+option doesn't work!
+This line (see the section on linking a DLL

 dlltool --dllname bar.dll --base-file base.tmp --output-exp temp.exp --def bar.def -k